londonaicentre/MESA-Build/datagen/bootstrap.md

 ## Bootstrap Table Instructions
-The prompts below are used with a large language model chat interface to generate content for synthetic genomics reports.This is an intermediate step prior to generation of realistic documents.
+The prompts below are used with a large language model to generate content for synthetic genomics reports.This is an intermediate step prior to generation of realistic documents.
 The output is a table where columns correspond to different document content types, and qualifiers for type of document, content style, and structure.
 Each row is subsequently given to an LLM to produce fake documents according to the description.
 This stage therefore introduces variability and coverage of different concepts into the documents being generated.

 ### Baseline prompt
 ```